gregschmit/rails-rest-framework/README.md

     $ rake test:unit

-To run integration tests on a sample app:
+To run integration tests:

-    $ rake test:app

-To run that sample app live:

-    $ rake test:app:run
+    $ rake test:integration

+To interact with the integration app, you can `cd test/integration` and operate it via the normal Rails interfaces.
+Ensure you run `rake db:schema:load` before running `rails server` or `rails console`.